sihorton/appjs-deskshell/bin/linux/readme.txt

 sudo apt-get update
 sudo apt-get install nodejs

-the required modules can then be globally installed. npm install -g request
+the required modules can then be globally installed or installed into each project, or the directory above projects. npm install -g request

 binaries: